muhadullah/TrackApp/README.md

     tuning page -- how to import database of stock settings for....all sports bikes?

-    tuning page --- how to include excel forms that calculate stock vs desired settings? (image of form already in app on page as example)
+    tuning page --- how to include excel forms that calculate stock vs desired settings?

     Tracks page --- idea = select a track, pulls up map, can click each numbered turn & add in notes

-   Tracks page  --- import data from other app (Track addict -- already has all track day recorded data like lap times, speeds, gforce)
+   Tracks page  --- import data from other app (Track addict --
+                    already has all track day recorded data like lap times, speeds, gforce)